databendlabs/databend/docs/learn/howto/02-analyze-ontime-with-databend-on-ec2-and-s3.md

 $make build-native
 ```

-Finally, the databend-related binary file at ./target/release/{databend-meta, databend-query}
+Finally, the databend-related binary files are at ./target/release/{databend-meta, databend-query}

 ### 2.2 Start Databend